luhluh-17/rails-blog/README.md

 A simple blog application made with Ruby on Rails 7

 ### 💻 Features:
-* Create, Read, Update and Delete functions
+* Created a MVC Architecture application that uses the basic CRUD functions.
-* List all article in recent order
+* Display all the articles by the recent order in the ActionView.
-* Use built-in date methods to display the displacement between time
+* Added a feature to display the distance of time in words from the article posting to the current time in the ActionView using the built-in DateHelper methods.
+* Added a helper function to convert and display the default timestamps of the model in a human-readable format.
-* Use helper functions to calculate the needed time to read article
+* Added a helper function to calculate the needed time to read the article in the BlogHelper module.

 ### 🚀 Live Demo
 https://rails-devblog.fly.dev/